LeeroyLabs/sailcms-documentation/src/cms/entries.md

 The `createOne`, `updateByHandle` and `hardDelete` methods are all write protected with the Sail ACL system.

+> **Note**
-__NOTE__: When you delete an entry type, an EntryException could be raised if there are existing related entries.
+> When you delete an entry type, an EntryException could be raised if there are existing related entries.

 The `getAll`, `findAll`, `getDefaultType` and `getEntryModelByHandle` public static methods are all read protected as well as the `getEntryModel`, `getById` and `getByHandle` public methods.

-Howver, the `getAll`, `getDefaultType` and `getEntryModelByHandle` methods have a special parameter to enable the read protection in case it is required.
+However, the `getAll`, `getDefaultType` and `getEntryModelByHandle` methods have a special parameter to enable the read protection in case it is required.
 It's called `api` and is a boolean.

 The group of permission for the entry type is `entrytype`.